surya-raj-02/Bluetooth-auto-connect/README.md

 ## Note: replace XX:XX:XX:XX:XX:XX in code with the mac address of your bluetooth device

-Shell script to automatically connect any Bluetooth device to your linux machine
+Shell script to automatically connect any Bluetooth device to your linux machine using a shortcut, and disconnect, and switch off bluetooth on the same shortcut press.

 first run:
 `hcitool dev`